sathwik92/Laplace2D/README.md

 ## Example Input File:
 FEMstruct2d.inp

-This file can be found in input directory.
+This file can be found in the input directory.

 ## Output:
-Output files are written in output directory.
+Output files are written in the output directory.
 Solutions are written in:
 output.out